Want to Start a Commercial Worm Farm Business or Vermicomposting Operation?

 - find and grow markets for your products & more

-- Access to the Urban Worm Calculator to calculate reproduction and financial value of worms and worm castings
+- the potential financial value of your worms and worm castings

 What The Course Covers

 - Cocoon hatching and counting techniques